Rollerball (2002 film): Production

 On orders from the studio, around 30 minutes were cut out of the original rough cut of the film and the entire ending was re-shot and changed.
 Some of the cuts were made because MGM thought the movie was "too Asian".

 In the original ending, Petrovich gets killed by Sanjay and Jonathan and Aurora fly back to the US, during which Jonathan says that he will continue playing the Rollerball game in the US, and how he is now part owner of the game.

 Some of the scenes that were cut for the PG-13 rating, but were never put back even in later DVD and Blu-ray so called R rated versions of the film, include lots more blood in all the Rollerball scenes and parts like skulls getting smashed, bones getting broken, teeth flying out, a scene where Aurora is topless and walks towards Jonathan in the locker room originally didn't have a shadow over her (this was added in post production to cover her up for the PG-13 rating), their sex scene was also longer, and so was their conversation while they are lying down in a sauna.
 Some of the other similar edits that were done on more graphic scenes in the film include digitally replacing blood spurts with sweat.

 Some of the action scenes were also longer in the original cut and/or edited differently or re-shot, such as the opening scene in San Francisco which was partially re-shot after the original version of it was considered to be too confusing due to the editing.

 The original score by Brian Transeau was also removed, purportedly because it sounded "too Arabic", and was replaced with a new score by Éric Serra.
 Also, some of the other music was changed or removed from the first cut of the film.

+For marketing and greater appeal, the WWE, then WWF, had the actors Klein, Stamos, and LL Cool J appear in the January 31, 2002 episode of WWF Smackdown.
+The trio drank beers and played cars with wrestling superstars Faarooq and Bradshaw of APA.
+In another segment, the trio followed APA to the ring to watch the match and celebrate after APA wins.

 Reception

+Box office

+Rollerball opened at number three at the box office below Collateral Damage and Big Fat Liar, collecting $9 million during its opening weekend.